Skip to main content

 In April 2020, the Ministry for Technological Innovation and Digital Transition launched the Italian Coalition for Digital Skills and Jobs.
 The Coalition builds on ‘Repubblica Digitale’, a multi-stakeholder initiative that promotes digital skills at all levels of the Italian economy and society.
 The initiative aims to identify and engage as many stakeholders as possible (e.g., businesses, public entities, NGOs etc.), creating a cultural change based on improving the necessary competences to fully realise the benefits of digital transformation.

-In 2020, the initiatives of the National Coalition for Digital Skills have trained more than 2.7 million students, 70,000 teachers, over 90,000 citizens, and more than 250,000 workers from both the private and public sectors.
+In 2023, the initiatives of the National Coalition for Digital Skills have trained more than 5.9 million students, nearly 1 million teachers, over 1,5 million citizens, and more than 250,000 workers from both the private and public sectors.

 Objectives

 The objective of the Italian Coalition is to bridge the different forms of social and cultural digital divide among the Italian population, foster digital inclusion and promote the development of skills for the works of the future.
-Up to now, more than 180 organizations have joined the Italian Coalition and they have launched more than 220 projects.
-Two community-led events also took place: on 2 and 16 December 2020.
-The Community-led Events are sessions jointly organised by National Coalitions and the Digital Skills and Jobs Coalition, which aim to engage members, broaden the stakeholder network, and provide new insights and contributions to specific relevant topics and themes.
+Up to now, more than 270 organizations have joined the Italian Coalition and they have launched more than 340 projects.
+Many of the National Coalition organizations, together with external thematic experts and stakeholders are involved in different working groups, each of them focused on a digital skills related topic.

-The Italian Digital Skills Strategy implementation - outcome paper findings
+The Italian Digital Skills Strategy implementation – working groups

 National coalition details